Conversational Spanish: 88+ Spanish Conversation Starters and Questions

 The word bueno literally means “good”, but it's commonly used in Spanish as a filler word, in the same you might start a sentence with “well…” in English.
 Likewise with pues (“well” in English).

-I hope you find the above Spanish examples helpful.
+I hope you find the above Spanish conversation tips and phrases helpful.
 They’re just the beginning – keep practising your Spanish skills, and you’ll find that your general conversational skills should develop alongside them.
 In my experience, Spanish speakers tend to be a friendly bunch, so what have you got to be afraid of?